Vereine-Vereint/service.borg/README.md

 - `prune`: Prune old backups.
 Doesn't touch backups made in the last 24 hours, and executes "borg compact" after.

 - `break-lock`: Break the repository lock. **USE WITH CAUTION!**

+- `activate`: Activates automatic hourly backups for this service.

+- `deactivate`: Deactivates automatic hourly backups for this service.